GulfamMalik6/ANPR/ReadMe.md

-# Automatic Number Plate Detection
+# Text Extraction from Images in Any Language

+## Description

-This project demonstrates automatic number plate detection using the EasyOCR library and OpenCV.
-It allows you to extract and visualize text information from images containing vehicle number plates.
+This project is designed to extract text from images using the EasyOCR library and OpenCV.
+It takes an image as input, processes it, and then reads and displays all the text present in the image.

-1. Install the necessary libraries.
-2. Use EasyOCR to detect text in an image.
-3. Annotate detected text with bounding boxes and labels.
-4. Display the annotated image.

-## Prerequisites
+## Installation

-Before running the code, make sure you have the required libraries installed:
+To run this project, you'll need to install the following dependencies:

 ```bash
 !pip3 install torch torchvision torchaudio